eatdust/futilities/README.md

 ### Licensing

-Some modules encapsulates some public code, these modules inherit the licence of their ancestors.
+Some modules encapsulate some public code and they inherit their licence from their ancestor.
 For the others, this is GPLv3, even if not mentioned in the source file yet.